pmorgan3/MongoBackup/README.md

 # MongoBackup.py

-This script copies over all the collections in a mongo database to json files.
-It then compresses the files into a .zip format and uploads them to min.io
+This script runs mongodump on the given database.
+It then compresses the dumps into a .zip format and uploads them to min.io

 ## Getting Started